 DON'T assume that a fire alarm is a test or that someone is burning popcorn in one of the microwaves around the campus.

 Any alarm could be the result of a dangerous fire.

-DON'T waste time collecting personnel items.
+DON'T waste time collecting personal items.

 The key is to get yourself to safety as soon as possible.

 DON'T use the elevators during a fire emergency; always use the stairs.

-During an emergency, LIBI may use the building's Public Announcement system to advise the college community of procedures to be followed.
-LIBI is unable to use the public announcement (PA) system in the Annex building at the Flushing campus; therefore, employees and students must follow verbal evacuation instructions provided by an authorized LIBI employee or designated building representative.
-The Provost, the Assistant Campus Director, the Director or Academic Affairs, and the Director of Operations and Institutional Effectiveness are authorized to make such announcements.
-All named authorized personnel will also assist in directing building occupants to a safe location.
+During an emergency, LIBI may use the building's Public Announcement (PA) system to advise the College community of procedures to be followed.
+LIBI is unable to use the PA system in the Annex building at the Flushing campus; therefore, employees and students must follow verbal evacuation instructions provided by an authorized LIBI employee or designated building representative.
+The Provost, the Campus Director, the Registrar, and the Director of Human Resources are authorized to make such announcements.
+All named authorized personnel also will assist in directing building occupants to a safe location.
 The building will remain unoccupied until deemed safe to re-enter by emergency personnel.
 LIBI conducts three fire drills per year.
-The college documents, for each test, a description of the exercise, the date, time, and whether the drill was announced or unannounced.
+The College documents, for each test, a description of the exercise, the date, time, and whether the drill was announced or unannounced.
 LIBI complies with NY Educ L § 807-B (2015) law (see Appendix B) and all related fire inspection requirements.

-The college conducts evacuation and fire drills three (3) times per year for all campus buildings.
+The College conducts evacuation and fire drills three (3) times per year for all campus buildings.
 On occasions drills may be unannounced.

 Drills are conducted to ensure that LIBI's students, faculty, and staff are familiarized with campus evacuation procedures so that they may in a sudden emergency be able to leave the campus building in the shortest possible time and without confusion or panic.
-The college publishes response and evacuation procedures in conjunction with the annual drills.
+The College publishes response and evacuation procedures in conjunction with the annual drills.
 Procedures are also published in the Employee and Student Handbooks.
-Each building has assigned fire/evacuation floor Wardens who provide direction to the members of the college community during drills and actual emergency events.
+Each building has assigned fire/evacuation floor Wardens who provide direction to the members of the College community during drills and actual emergency events.
 Fire Emergency Floor Wardens and searchers are designated to serve specific areas of the building.
-In an emergency when evacuation is warranted the Wardens will assist with the process of clearing the campus quickly and ensuing that no one has been leftbehind.
-The Wardens are responsible for facilitating evacuations, for helping to gather members of the college community in designated safe assembly places, and for passing information to the fire safety command.
-All students, faculty, and staff are required to promptly comply with their directions.
+In an emergency when evacuation is warranted, the Wardens will assist with the process of clearing the campus quickly and ensuring that no one has been left behind.
+The Wardens are responsible for facilitating evacuations, for helping to gather members of the College community in designated safe assembly places, and for passing information to the fire safety command.
+All students, faculty, and staff are required promptly to comply with their directions.
 When the fire alarm goes off, members of the community should not talk or make noise.
 Announcements will generally follow the fire alarm.
 If a false alarm occurs, an "all clear" announcement will follow via the public announcement system.

-ALL members of the LIBI community should treat all fire alarms as real unless otherwise directed by the floor wardens or members of the safety staff.
+ALL members of the LIBI community should treat all fire alarms as real unless otherwise directed by the floor Wardens or members of the safety staff.